 - Add the Countway Website's URL to the exception list so you can use our page successfully:

 At this point, Papers is set.
-The first time you try to access restricted content, you will be challenged for a Harvard University PIN.
+The first time you try to access restricted content, you will be asked to enter your Harvard Key.
 Depending on your Keychain settings (for Mac users) you may not have to log in again, as your password will be stored in Keychain.